-The Morel mushroom or Morchella is probably the most sought and expensive mushroom in after the truffle.
-They have a rich, meaty, and earthy flavor which is beyond compare.
+The Morel mushroom or Morchella is probably the most sought and expensive mushroom after the truffle.
+They have a rich, meaty, and earthy flavour which is beyond compare.
 The morel is often used in white sauce, chicken or egg dishes.
 Small morels can go right into sauces whole or halved, while large ones can be stuffed and baked or butterflied and pan fried in butter.
 Dried morels have a deeper, richer flavour than fresh ones and can be described as being like a really good steak.
 Finding a morel in the wild is always an exciting experience and is often a gateway to other forms of foraging.
-Their honeycomb like cap pokes out of the ground in early spring and is a sure sign summer is on the way.
+Their honeycomb-like cap pokes out of the ground in early spring and is a sure sign summer is on the way.
 These morels come from Northern BC, where forest fires coat the ground with the nutrients needed for abundant mushroom growth.
 Rich in Riboflavin Niacin Vitamin D and Iron, dried morels are a great addition to your pantry.